Skip to content

 Knowledge Base

-Overview
+Attribution Overview

-A key aspect of Topsort’s flexibility is that marketplaces can determine their own attribution logic, deciding whether clicks or impressions serve as the attributing event, and defining the attribution window — the time frame in which user actions, like purchases, can be attributed to a campaign.
+Through Topsort’s APIs, advertisers can track and match attributing and attributable events, ensuring a complete view of the campaign’s impact and effect on conversions.
+We also offer flexible attribution logic so that marketplaces can choose the best-suited method for their business case.
+A key aspect of this flexibility is that marketplaces can define their attribution matching model, deciding between multiple attributing events directly linked to a user and a specific campaign, such as clicks or impressions, and defining the attribution window — the time frame in which user actions, like purchases, can be attributed to a campaign.
 By offering this level of customization, Topsort empowers marketplaces to tailor attribution models to fit their unique needs and performance goals, whether they want to optimize for awareness, engagement, or direct conversions.

 Attribution types